ibm-blockchain-wsc/ImmersionWorkshop/docs/xchaincode.md

 Study the output and you will see other key/value pairs for each bond such as `maturityDateTime`, `issuer`, and `interestRate`.

-A quick exercise, what is the `interestRate` for bondNumber 00002?
+5. A quick exercise, what is the `interestRate` for bondNumber 00002?

-Now, let's issue a bond.
-This time we will submit the transaction so it actually gets committed to the ledger.
+6. Now, let's issue a bond.
+This time we will submit the transaction so it gets committed to the ledger.

 In the `Fabric Gateways` panel, select the `issue` transaction.
 Either `right-click` or `Ctl+click` and select `Submit Transaction`.

 ![VSCode-xchaincode17](images/xchaincode17.png)

-Next, copy and paste the following inside the brackets when the pop-up asks you what are the arguments to the transaction:
+7. Next, copy and paste the following inside the brackets when the pop-up asks you what are the arguments to the transaction:

 `"MagnetoCorp", "00003", "2019-02-28", "2020-02-28", "50000","0.01"`